elementary/docs/appcenter/publishing-requirements.md

 ### Tips for Games

-If your game UI properly scales when the window is resized, one easy way to support both HiDPI and loDPI \(even if the engine doesn't out of the box\) is simply to launch your game maximized.
+If your game UI properly scales when the window is resized, one way to support both HiDPI and loDPI \(even if the engine doesn't out of the box\) is to launch your game maximized.
 That way the UI will scale up no matter the resolution or scaling factor of the display.